Need help paying for food?

 - Learn about various food assistance programs available to you.

 - Get help with assistance applications from a SNAP Specialist.

 - Connect with food pantries or hot meals near you.

 - Schedule an appointment to apply for benefits over the phone

 Search our Map

-Our map shows the 500 food pantries, hot meal sites, shelters and other hunger-relief programs, which are members of your Akron-Canton Regional Foodbank.
+Our map shows the 500 food pantries, hot meal sites, shelters and other hunger-relief programs, which are partners of your Akron-Canton Regional Foodbank.
 Click the button below to start searching!